grayghostvisuals/atomic-guide/README.md

 })</script>
 ```

-In the future we hope to remove the need to write this kind of block within the markup and use file reading with Node to inject the tags as needed and with the appropriate code.
+In the future we hope to remove the need to write this kind of block within the markup and use something like file reading with Node.

 ## Credits